Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-02-25-ARIMA_STAN.md

 ts.plot(y, main = "Simulated AR(1) Time Series")
 ```

-Notice that we initialize `y [mc-stan](https://mc-stan.org/docs/stan-users-guide/time-series.html)` using the stationary distribution of the AR(1) process.
+Notice that we initialize `y` using the stationary distribution of the AR(1) process.
 This isn't strictly necessary for simulation, but it helps avoid transient startup effects.
-The denominator `sqrt(1 - phi^2)` comes from the variance of a stationary AR(1), which you can derive by taking variances on both sides of the model equation. [mc-stan](https://mc-stan.org/docs/stan-users-guide/time-series.html)
+The denominator `sqrt(1 - phi^2)` comes from the variance of a stationary AR(1), which you can derive by taking variances on both sides of the model equation.
 Now for the Stan model.
 Stan's syntax may look unfamiliar if you're coming from BUGS or JAGS, but it's designed to be more explicit about data types and constraints:

 ```stan
 data {